Teams: Video conferencing

 Only if the guest is using an email address that he’s already using for Teams (for example in the own organization or as a guest in a team) then after the meeting he’s able to read the chat history.
 This chat can also be continued.

 Joining an online Teams meeting never automatically results in access to any of the teams.
+It is also not necessary to be a member of a Team in order to participate in a meeting.

 If you want to know more about guest users in Teams, check out this manual: Teams: logging in as a (guest) user after receiving an invitation email